shirousaberx/skripsi/README.md

 # Repository for skripsi

-This project is about sentiment analysis build using tensorflow and flask
+This project is about sentiment analysis on MyIndiHome user reviews.
+Built using tensorflow and flask

 ## To start (with cmd)
 1. Clone this repository